Azure-Samples/azure-search-power-skills/Text/TextSummarization/README.md

 # Text Summarization Power Skill #

-This Power Skill uses the pre-trained [HuggingFace/Facebook BART model](https://huggingface.co/facebook/bart-large-cnn) deep learning model to generate a summary for an input text.
+This Power Skill uses the pre-trained [HuggingFace/Facebook BART model](https://huggingface.co/facebook/bart-large-cnn) deep learning model to generate a summary for an input text - English only.

 This skill is ideal for: